PegasusMKD/docker-volume-container/README.md

   - the Back-end Service image uses root
     - I did this because Docker made the volume accessible only by root, but this might get fixed if we made a custom image of [busybox](https://hub.docker.com/_/busybox), and had it start-up using a different user in a mutual group between the service and volume
   - Creating the scripts using the service
-    - I did this just for testing reasons (whether i can create files and folders in the folder)
+    - I did this just for testing reasons (to check whether i can create files and folders in the folder)